 This course is designed for the student who has a strong math background.
-Included is a brief review of topics from Calculus topics include functions, limits, Precalculus. continuity, slope/rate of change and the derivative, rules for and applications of the derivative, derivatives of exponential and logarithmic functions, exponential growth and decay, and an introduction to integrals.
+Included is a brief review of topics from Precalculus.
+Calculus topics include functions, limits, continuity, slope/rate of change and the derivative, rules for and applications of the derivative, derivatives of exponential and logarithmic functions, exponential growth and decay, and an introduction to integrals.
 Applications are aimed at business and life sciences students.
-This course will be taught in partnership with Great Bay Community College.
-Successful completion of this course will result in either three or four credits in college level math.
-These credits are accepted at all CCSNH Colleges and transferable to a number of two and fouryear universities.
-Please note that this course is not meant to be a replacement of a first semester Calculus course at a fouryear university; please see the AP Calculus course description for that option.
 Regular nightly practice will be expected.
+This course may be eligible for Running Start credit.